 What are related parties?

+ISA 550 exists because related party relationships create opportunities for the financial statements to be misstated, whether through undisclosed transactions or through transactions conducted at terms that wouldn't occur between independent parties.
 ISA 550.11 requires the auditor to inquire of management about the identity of related parties and the nature of the relationships, including whether any transactions occurred during the period.
-But inquiry alone is not sufficient.
+But inquiry alone isn't sufficient.
 ISA 550.17 requires the auditor to remain alert throughout the audit for information that may indicate previously unidentified related party relationships.
-A bank confirmation that reveals a guarantee by a company with the same shareholder, a contract with terms that don't make commercial sense, a journal entry to a counterparty the team hasn't seen before, an unexplained cash transfer to a dormant company – any of these can surface a related party that management didn't disclose.

 ISA 550.18 treats any previously undisclosed related party relationship or significant transaction identified by the auditor (rather than by management) as a fraud risk factor.
 This is one of the stronger presumptions in the ISAs.
 The auditor must evaluate why management failed to disclose the relationship and consider the implications for the risk assessment and the rest of the audit.
 ISA 550.26 then requires written representations from management confirming the completeness of the related party information provided.